Phase 1 Clinical Trials Program

 John A. Thompson, MD, Director, Phase I Clinical Trials Program, Clinical Research Division, Member, Fred Hutchinson Cancer Research Center, University of Washington Professor, Medical Oncology Division

-Laura Q. Chow, MD, Assistant Director, Phase I Clinical Trials Program, Clinical Research Division, Member, Fred Hutchinson Cancer Research Center, University of Washington Professor, Medical Oncology Division
+Laura Q. Chow, MD, Associate Director, Phase I Clinical Trials Program, Clinical Research Division, Member, Fred Hutchinson Cancer Research Center, University of Washington Professor, Medical Oncology Division

 Martin A. “Mac” Cheever, MD, Director, Solid Tumor Program, Fred Hutchinson Cancer Research Center, University of Washington Professor, Medical Oncology Division